CicadaSeventeen/power-profiles-daemon-tlp/README.md

 systems and is implemented by different "drivers" based on the system or systems it targets.

+Generally "power-saver" mode will limit performance to save power.
+While in "balanced" mode power-profiles-daemon will attempt to make changes to boost performance when needed.
+In "performance" mode performance will be maximized at the expense of power.

 In addition to those 2 or 3 modes (depending on the system), "actions" can be hooked up to change the behaviour of a particular device.
 For example, this can be used to disable the fast-charging for some USB devices when in power-saver mode.